yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

 ### 3.3 Which Models to Use? - The Processing Engines

 The SVC is designed to be a **durable framework, not a script tied to a single AI.**
-We use multiple LLMs (primarily Gemini and Deepseek), which drives a two-part design philosophy:
+<br>We use multiple LLMs (primarily Gemini and Deepseek), which drives a two-part design philosophy:

 * **Universal Protocol Syntax.** The scaffold is written in a standardized, legacy syntax (early GPT-4o style).
 This acts as a stable *lingua franca* that most modern models interpret, keeping the framework portable.
 * **Targeted Counter-Measures.** Every model has quirks or “LLM-isms” — waxy prose, filler, repetition.
 We use targeted filters to dampen them.
 Diagnostics show \~50% effectiveness for tone-shaping, \~20% for blacklist enforcement.
 The vibration never disappears; you just learn to manage it.

-**Takeaway:** Be model-agnostic, not model-ignorant.
+<br>**Takeaway:** Be model-agnostic, not model-ignorant.
 Build universal syntax, add targeted countermeasures, and design for the tolerances you can actually measure.

 ---